chica25/chica25/README.md

 ### Hi, welcome to my GitHub profile!

-Building applications excites me because it is truly amazing to dive into new technologies and problem solving.
+Building applications excites me because it is truly amazing to dive into new technologies.
+I'm truly passionate about web accessibility.
 I am always looking for a challenge, as well as collaborating on projects with other developers.

 #### I enjoy working in the following languages and frameworks: